NareshNarayanadasu/AWS_Practice/Aws_Notes/20-Cloud_Wtch.md

 - **Combine Metrics**: Use ServiceLens for end-to-end visibility of distributed applications.
 - **Automate Responses**: Couple alarms with EventBridge for proactive resolutions.

-By following these steps, you'll have a robust monitoring solution for your ALB and EC2 instances, ensuring high availability and performance.